-Joe’s areas of technical expertise include object oriented software design, web technologies, data security, graphics, imagery, panoramic photography, geographic information systems, networks, and Internet engineering.
+Joe’s areas of technical expertise include object oriented software design, web technologies, data security, graphics, imagery, panoramic photography, 3D printing, geographic information systems, networks, and Internet engineering.
 Prior to joining Sterne Kessler, he worked in industry, providing software engineering and consulting services.

 Joe received his J.D. from The George Washington University Law School, with honors.
 He earned his B.S. in computer engineering from the University of Virginia, with distinction.

 - Super Lawyers, "Rising Star - Washington, DC" (2022 - 2021)